Moving to Progressive Delivery with Feature Flags

 Here are the most common issues teams encounter when implementing progressive delivery—and how to avoid them:

 Feature flags are inherently temporary control points, with a few exceptions like kill switches.
-But if you leave them in your codebase after they’ve served their purpose, it creates "flag debt" that bloats your codebase and could cause serious unintended app behavior.
+If you leave them in your codebase after they’ve served their purpose, it creates “flag debt” that bloats your codebase and could cause serious unintended app behavior.

 Pro tip: Follow feature flag best practices like creating a flag lifecycle policy and naming convention to avoid this issue.
 Document the purpose of each flag along with on and off dates.
 If it’s a long-lived flag, explain why that’s the case.

-2. They don’t set up the observability tools properly
+2. Not setting up the observability tools properly

 If you can’t see what’s happening with your flag, it could lead to blind spots in your development and production environment.